From the days when Walt himself was at the helm, Disney has always been at the forefront of using new and innovative technologies in their parks.

 You may want to sit down for this:

 Disney sells ultra-cute limited edition MagicBands.

-Seriously, some of the bands available are very cute and if you are a frequent visitor they are a great way to highlight some of your favorite things in the parks!
+Seriously, some of the bands available are adorable, and if you are a frequent visitor, they are a great way to highlight some of your favorite things in the parks!